 Types of Multiple Sclerosis

-Tell your doctor about a relapse as soon as possible.
-Treating it quickly may reduce permanent damage and disability.
+Tell your doctor about any signs you’re having a relapse as soon as possible.
+If you treat it quickly, you might reduce permanent damage and disability.

 Treatment With Disease-Modifying Drugs

-DMDs may slow disease progression.
-This treatment may also be called immunotherapy or disease-modifying therapy (DMT).
-It is the cornerstone of treatment for most types of MS.
+DMDs, also called immunotherapy or disease-modifying therapy (DMT), may slow down the disease.
+They’re the cornerstone of treatment for most types of MS.